Why the use of a VPN is the right security measure to employ in extending private network services.

 Use Case: A VPN Increases Mobile Workforce Productivity

 Lets consider a home security company that uses contractors to install security systems in their customer’s houses.
 This company want to use a legacy mobile workforce management software that they had developed in-house.
-This workforce management system integrates with a variety of internal systems like inventory, time management, order systems, and other databases.
+This workforce management system integrate with a variety of internal systems like inventory, time management, order systems, and other databases.
 The company does not want to expose the workforce management software to the Internet because the software was designed only for internal use when it was initially developed.
 Therefore, there is a high probability that the solution would be vulnerable to exploits.
 The company wants their contracted workforce to use this software during and between customer installations along with corporate email.
 They have equipped these installation contractors with Android tablets integrated with mobile broadband.

 VPN: An Ideal Solution